moderndayNeo/Meal-Matchmaker/README.md

 and a handful of related recipes that users can also choose from.

 For the design I teamed up with UI Designer [Putra Narassa](https://www.facebook.com/putra.narassa).
-His incredible designs and efforts allowed me to focus on the code and on building an app that runs as smooth as possible.
+His incredible designs and efforts allowed me to focus on the code and build an app that runs as smooth as possible.

 For the CSS styles, I focused on creating a project that is both scalable and maintainable.
 I use CSS variables, media queries and relative sizes throughout the app to make my pages dynamic.